IBM/Industry-4.0-Toolkit/docs/reference/reference.md

 # Toolkit Reference

-This section provides the technical reference for the components that make up the Industry 4.0 Toolkit.
+This section provides the technical reference for the components that make up the Cloud-Native Toolkit.

 | Area | Description